 Our world has been built to cater to the outspoken, the extroverts.
 A clear bias exists between the habits of the extroverts and the habits of the introverts.

 Even early on, children who speak up and participate in class are rewarded.
 Those that sit quietly and read are seen as mellow, unsocial, or disinterested.

 This bias also extends into the working world.
-Networking with others is emphasized, and being an outgoing and boisterous speakers is considered a sign of a “go-getter” in business.
-Floor plans, even, are open and flowing, attempting to promote the “free-flow” of ideas and conversations, but denouncing the idea of solitude and quiet space.
+Networking with others is emphasized.
+And being an outgoing and boisterous speaker is considered a sign of a “go-getter” in business.
+Floor plans, even, are open and flowing, attempting to promote the “free-flow” of ideas and conversations.
+But denouncing the idea of solitude and quiet space.

 The more you talk and engage with coworkers, the more positive your personality appears to others.
 The silent and thoughtful ones are simply seen as closed-off or rude.

 But the truth is introverts are great just the way they are.
 And many of them make exceptional leaders and workers.
 Just because they don’t always fit the mold of an extroverted personality, doesn’t mean they aren’t great communicators or unhappy people.